 - Make the Milk Tea: Pour 2 cups of milk, sweetener and vanilla extract in a pan.
 Simmer until you can see bubbles forming on the side of the pan and you can feel the heat when you place your hands on top of the pan.
 Add 2 early grey tea bags.
 You can use 3 if you want a stronger flavor.
 Cover and Let soak for 5 minutes while the heat is still on.
 Turn off the heat, transfer in a pot and leave the teabags to steep for another 25 minutes.
 The longer it soak, the stronger the flavor will be.
 You can also leave the tea bags soaking until ready to serve.
 This maximizes the flavor of tea.
 Let the tea cool completely before serving, otherwise the hot tea will melt the ice cubes easily.

-- Cook the Tapioca Pearls – Pour water in a pan, then add the tapioca pearls.
-Bring to a boil until pearls are re-hydrated and the size it almost double.
+- Cook the Tapioca Pearls – Pour water in a pan and bring to a boil.
+The tapioca will float on the top.
+Add the tapioca pearls.
+Bring to a boil until pearls are re-hydrated and the size it almost double and the pearls are transparent.
+Keep stirring every 5 minutes to avoid sticking.
+Cooking time will depend on the brand you are using.
+The fast cooking tapioca cooks in 15 minutes or so.
+Cover the pot and leave for 15 minutes.
 Strain the water and transfer in a bowl.
-Add honey and vanilla extract then stir.
+Add honey or sugar syrup and vanilla extract then stir.
 Tapioca Pearls can be made ahead of time, transfer in a container with lid and refrigerate until ready to use.

 - Serve: Divide the tapioca pearls between 2 glasses.
 Add cube ice, 2 tablespoon of milk in each glass, then pour the cooled milk tea.